Forphy/Employment_Based_Visas_Analysis/README.md

 To run the script and get query results to csv files:	python perm.py query To get the visualization-ready csv files:
 	python perm.py viz
+To get the visualization-ready html file for PERM:
+	python plot.py perm
+To get the visualization-ready html file for H1B:
+	python plot.py h1b